jsjung00/Deep-Exploration/data/authors/default.md

 I am a research scientist at Springtail.ai researching sample efficient learning methods for AI reasoning.

-While currently there is a lot of focus on scalability, I believe that true intelligence comes from learning to generalize under the constraint of limited samples and so am personally excited by sample efficient learning.
+While currently there is a lot of focus on scalability, I believe that true intelligence comes from learning to generalize under the constraint of limited samples.

 ---

 Previously I graduated from the University of Chicago, where I studied Computational Applied Math, Statistics, and Economics.
-During that time, I also studied machine learning theory and did machine learning research at the Toyota Technical Institute of Chicago.
+During that time, I also studied machine learning theory and researched machine learning (specifically reinforcement learning) at the Toyota Technical Institute of Chicago.

 I am a firm advocate of a growth and learning mindset.
 I am also a big believer in intuition- both in understanding and in explanation- and hope to share some of the things that I’ve learned here.

 ---

-In my free time, I enjoy singing, learning about other people's stories (ex: through memoirs), leisurely walks, and [writing](https://optimismwithuncertainty.substack.com/).
+In my free time, I enjoy singing, learning about other people's stories (ex: through memoirs), leisurely walks, and writing.
-📖: Currently learning about efficient learning, meta RL